curvegrid/go-ethereum-wiki/JavaScript-Environment.md

 * `addPeer (host)`
     Make a connection to the specified host.
 Returns false if it didn't succeed.

+The following methods are only available in the REPL and interpreter

 ### PStateObject

 ##### `getStateObject(address)`